AtrCheema/SeqMetrics/paper/paper.md

 time series) data, spanning traditional statistical measures to specialized atmospheric sciences metrics, the software serves as a valuable resource for researchers, analysts, and practitioners in fields such as hydrology, finance, and engineering.
-By providing a unified platform for evaluating model performance through a diverse set of metrics, the application facilitates the rigorous validation and optimization of regression and classification models, contributing to informed decision-making processes and ensuring the reliability of predictive
+By providing a standardized platform for evaluating model performance through a diverse set of metrics, the application facilitates the rigorous validation and optimization of regression and classification models, contributing to informed decision-making processes and ensuring the reliability of predictive